Loyalist (American Revolution): Emigration

 For the Black Loyalists, the British honored the pledge of freedom in New York City through the efforts of General Guy Carleton, who recorded the names of African Americans who had supported the British in a document called the Book of Negroes, which granted freedom to slaves who had escaped and assisted the British.
 About 4,000 Black Loyalists went to the British colonies of Nova Scotia and New Brunswick, where they were promised land grants.
 They founded communities across the two provinces, many of which still exist today.
 Over 2,500 settled in Birchtown, Nova Scotia, instantly making it the largest free black community in North America.
+James Matra, hatched a plan in 1783 for Black Loyalists to be transported to create a new colony at Botany Bay, Australia discovered a decade earlier by Captain James Cook.
+This project had the favour of the British Home Office for many years, but ended up with the new infant colony of Sydney being settled mainly by British convicts.

 However, the long period of waiting time to be officially given land grants that were given to them and the prejudices of white Loyalists in nearby Shelburne who regularly harassed the settlement in events such as the Shelburne riots in 1784, made life very difficult for the community.
 In 1791 the Sierra Leone Company offered to transport dissatisfied black Loyalists to the nascent colony of Sierra Leone in West Africa, with the promise of better land and more equality.
 About 1,200 left Nova Scotia for Sierra Leone, where they named the capital Freetown.
 After 1787 they became Sierra Leone's ruling elite during the colonial era and their descendants, the Sierra Leone Creoles, are the cultural elites of the nation.
 About 400 to 1,000 free blacks who joined the British side in the Revolution went to London and joined the free black community of about 10,000 there.